Exploring Fascinating Madrid–Europe’s Best-Kept Secret for the Artsy Traveler

 Located just to the west of the center of Madrid and across the street from the Royal Palace (the rooftop terrace overlooks the palace), the ApartoSuites Jardines de Sabatini is the perfect place to stay in Madrid, particularly if you’re driving.
 It’s located just outside the Limited Access zone on a main road easily accessed from the motorway, and a short walk from the historical center of Madrid.

 I can’t say enough about how great this place is.
-We stay for twelve nights in two different but both excellent suites and could not have been more satisfied with our choice.
-Not only is the hotel stylish and well-appointed – the staff are extremely helpful and friendly—always smiling and saying hola every time we leave or enter the lobby.
+We stayed for twelve nights in two different but both excellent suites and could not have been more satisfied with our choice.
+The hotel is stylish and well-appointed and the staff are extremely helpful and friendly, always smiling and saying hola every time we leave or enter the lobby.

 Here are pictures of the living room/dining room, the bedroom, and the very spacious bathroom with one of the largest bathtubs we’ve ever had in a hotel room.